Car problems Peugeot

 Read more: Peugeot 207

 Piston rings also cause problems.
 They can break, causing the engine to rattle or even seize.
 Electronic glitches occur as well, such as faults in the infotainment system and unexpected warning lights.
-Dealers can perform software updates that solve some of these issues.
+Dealers can perform software updates that resolve some of these issues.

 Read more: Peugeot 208